ricardo460/fermat-org/README.md

 # fermat-org

-With *fermat-org* or *fermat.org * we name the 3D interface of the whole Fermat platform currently available in http://dev.fermat.org.
-Its main goal is to help everyone to understand and see the current status of the wide ecosystem of components that makes Fermat a reality.
-To be able to show such a complex structure we needed to make use of three dimensions taking advantage of the Web advantages such as WebGL to use the device's graphics hardware to render cool 3D or to render in a HTML canvas if there is not a graphics device available, and to help the development we use the fine WebGL library Three.js which saves us a lot of work and has a lot of useful stuff.
+With *fermat-org* or *fermat.org* we name the 3D interface of the whole Fermat platform, currently available in http://dev.fermat.org.
+Its main goal is to help everyone understand and see the current status of the wide ecosystem of components that makes Fermat a reality.
+To be able to show such a complex structure we needed to make use of three dimensions, making use of certain Web Advantages such as WebGL to use the device's graphics hardware to render cool 3D or to render in a HTML canvas if there is not a graphics device available; and to help the development we use the fine WebGL library Three.js, which saves us a lot of work and has a lot of useful stuff.
 In fermat-org we don't just show the Fermat's components, we also show the relations between different platforms and super layers, the developers currently working on any Fermat component, the processes to show some of the principal tasks made by Fermat and even 3D books where you can read and learn all about Fermat.
-This is a complex task but we enjoy adventuring in new technologies, libraries and crazy things to get the job done and show everyone the face of a system as alive as Fermat.
+This is a complex task, but we enjoy adventuring in new technologies, libraries and crazy things to get the job done and show everyone the face of a system as alive as Fermat.

-Don't hesitate to watch the website by yourself and if you like what you see and you want to explore some new tools and contribute the website development fork us!
+Don't hesitate to watch the website by yourself, and if you like what you see and want to explore some new tools and contribute the website development then fork us!
 You are invited to join the family.
-Here is everything you need to know to get started with the development.
+Here's everything you need to know to get started with the development.

 ## Installation Guide